© Helen Johnson

 "It makes no difference to me."
 I placed my hot iron on the anvil.
 It wasn't the king or the sheriff who kept me here.
 Leffie did that.

-I swung the hammer, revelling in my power to bend iron to my will.
+I swung the hammer, revelling in the power to bend iron to my will.
 But only for a few moments.
 The metal cooled, and hardened.
 I returned it to the fire.

 "It makes a difference to me," said Ketil.
 "William's men have taken immense taxes.
 If we take their castle, we win the treasure."
 He ran his finger along the scabbard of his saex.